The Best Dog Bike Trailer Australia - Take Them With You

 Baskets often get lumped into the same category.

-The main difference is that baskets are afield to the front of your bike, while trailers trail at the back of your bike.
+The main difference is that baskets are affixed to the front of your bike, while trailers trail at the back of your bike.

 Bike trailers often double up as “strollers” as well.
 Little buggies that you can either push or pull your pup around in, depending on where you are and how you are using it.